Mayukh2693/JamsineTest/README.md

 ## Test Cases

+`Assumption:`
-`Assumption: Initially the DB is empty`
+- Initially the DB is empty
+- collectionName needs to be updated

 - TC1- Verifies that empty DB returns null count
 - TC2- Verifies non-null value returned when documents are added to DB